oneapi-src/oneDNN/doc/primitives/sum.md

  * Whenever possible do not specify the destination memory format so that the primitive is able to choose the most appropriate one.

- * The sum primitive is highly optimized for the cases when all sources have the same memory format and data type.
+ * The sum primitive is highly optimized for the cases when all source tensors have same memory format and data type matches the destination tensor data type.
 For other cases more general but slower code is working.
-This probably can be treated as a library gap/bug.
-   Though, if a quick workaround is required consider reordering sources to the same data format before the sum primitive.
+Consider reordering sources to the same data format before the sum primitive.

 --------